Your Ad Here

 Tank Locomotive Commonly called "saddletanker" or "sidetanker" or "docksider".
 A type of locomotive that was used primarily for switching duties and carried its own fuel and water and therefore was without the need for a tender.
 Tank locomotives used by the freight terminals, had extremely short wheelbases (6.5 through 11 feet) for the negotiation of sharp radius curves, as well as short in overall length (30 feet).

-The sidetank has two individual tanks mounted on either side of the boiler that held water.
+The sidetank has two individual tanks that held water mounted on either side of the boiler.

-Both carried fuel in a small rectangular bunker behind the cab.
+All carried fuel in a small rectangular bunker behind the cab:

 Terminal Railroad There are two types of terminal railroads: